MicrosoftDocs/azure-media-services/media-services/previous/media-services-manage-live-encoder-enabled-channels.md

 An optional flag which tells the live encoder to ignore any CEA 708 captions data embedded in the incoming video.
 When the flag is set to false (default), the encoder will detect and re-insert CEA 708 data into the output video streams.

 #### Index
-It is recommended to send in a single program transport stream (SPTS).
+You should send in a single program transport stream (SPTS).
 If the input stream contains multiple programs, the live encoder within the Channel parses the Program Map Table (PMT) in the input, identifies the inputs that have a stream type name of MPEG-2 AAC ADTS or AC-3 System-A or AC-3 System-B or MPEG-2 Private PES or MPEG-1 Audio or MPEG-2 Audio, and arranges them in the order specified in the PMT.
 The zero-based index is then used to pick up the n-th entry in that arrangement.

 #### Language
 The language identifier of the audio stream, conforming to ISO 639-2, such as ENG.
 If not present, the default is UND (undefined).